NIKA Racing: Chevrolet Cruze (2010, 2012–2013)

 In 2010 Chevrolet Motorsport Sweden joined the World Touring Car Championship for the 2010 FIA WTCC Race of Italy, running a Chevrolet Cruze LT for TC 2000 Championship driver Leonel Pernía who became the first Argentine to race in the WTCC.
 The team were not eligible for the Yokohama Team's Trophy as the regulations exclude any teams with the name of a car manufacturer from inclusion in the trophy.
 Pernía finished eighteenth in race one after an excursion through the gravel trap at the Parabolica but he scored a single point in race two when he finished tenth.

 The team returned to the championship in 2012, entering a Chevrolet Cruze 1.6T for Rickard Rydell at the season opening 2012 FIA WTCC Race of Italy.
 Rydell lined up fifth in qualifying and finished both races in the points, including fourth place and a fastest lap in race one.

 The team running as NIKA Racing will return to the WTCC in 2013 for the full season with a single Chevrolet Cruze 1.6T.
 They signed Michel Nykjær to drive for them having finished third in the 2012 Scandinavian Touring Car Championship season with the team.
 However Nykjær left the team before the end of the season and was replaced by Hiroki Yoshimoto in Japan, Rickard Rydell in China and Yukinori Taniguchi in Macau respectively.

 Honda Civic (2014-2015)

 In 2014 NIKA Racing announced that they will compete in the TC2 category with Yukinori Taniguchi driving Honda Civic The team ultimately appeareded only in Hungary.

-For the 2015 season the team will upgrade to TC1-spec Honda Civic WTCC, built by JAS Motorsport.
-Rickard Rydell will return to the series full-time with the team.
+For the 2015 season the team upgraded to TC1-spec Honda Civic WTCC, built by JAS Motorsport.
+Rickard Rydell returned to the series with the team.
+However, illness forced him to miss some early-season events, and Néstor Girolami was later drafted in to race in Slovakia and Portugal, the latter of which turned out to be the team's last-ever race meeting.

-Chevrolet Cruze (2016-)
+Chevrolet Cruze (2016)

 For 2016 season the team sold the Honda Civic to Zengő Motorsport to compete with a Chevrolet Cruze and the driver John Bryant-Meisner.
+However, the team never showed up owing to financial challenges with Bryant-Meisner's sponsors, and the team withdrew from all racing activities thereafter.